Venessa A. Brown

 By -

-Dr. Brown began her academic career in 1993 as an assistant professor of sociology and social work in the Department of Social Sciences at Greenville College (GC).
-Following in her commitment to accredited social work programs, Dr. Brown accepted a position at SIUE in 1995 as an assistant professor to start the Masters in Social Work (MSW) program.
-She was tenured and promoted in 2001, full professor in 2006 and department chair from 2006 – 2007.
-In this role, she contributed to the overall success of the BSW/MSW program being fully accredited.
+Brown began her academic career in 1993 as an assistant professor of sociology and social work in the Department of Social Sciences at Greenville College.
+Following her commitment to accredited social work programs, Brown accepted a position at SIUE in 1995 as an assistant professor to start the Masters in Social Work (MSW) program.
+In this role, she contributed to the successful efforts to make the BSW/MSW program fully accredited.
+She was tenured and promoted in 2001, full professor in 2006, and department chair from 2006–2007.

-Dr. Brown is a native of Missouri, earned her B.A. in Social Work and Psychology at Greenville College in 1983, MSW from Atlanta University School of Social Work in 1985 and a Ph.D. in Social Work with a Concentration in Statistics and Computer Science from Clark Atlanta University in 1994.
-After attending her master’s program, she worked for the State of Georgia as a child welfare investigator.
+Brown is a native of Missouri, earned her bachelor’s in social work and psychology at Greenville College in 1983, an MSW from Atlanta University School of Social Work in 1985, and a PhD in social work with a concentration in statistics and computer science from Clark Atlanta University in 1994.
+After attending her master’s program, she worked as a child welfare investigator for the State of Georgia.
 She is a member of Delta Sigma Theta Sorority, Inc.

-Over the years, she has been a principle investigator on state and federally funded grants.
-Under her leadership as the Executive Director of the SIUE (ESLC) she oversaw grant funded programs totaling approximately $15 million.
-She also secured a $1million dollar cash gift to the University to open a state of the art STEM Technology Lab for the SIUE Charter High School in East St. Louis, IL.
-In 2018, she was instrumental in securing an additional $3.7 million dollar cash gift to continue STEM education for the Charter High School.
-Her current research focus is on mentoring, diversity and inclusion, child welfare history inclusive of people of color and international child welfare.
+Over the years, she has been a principal investigator on state and federally funded grants.
+Under her leadership as the executive director of the SIUE ESLC, she oversaw grant-funded programs totaling approximately $15 million.
+She also secured a $1 million cash gift to the university to open a state-of-the-art STEM Technology Lab for the SIUE Charter High School in East St. Louis, Ill.
+In 2018, she was instrumental in securing an additional $3.7 million cash gift to continue STEM education for the Charter High School.
+Her research focuses on mentoring, diversity and inclusion, child welfare history inclusive of people of color, and international child welfare.